ccdmb/slurm_scripts/docs/pt.md

 `o` commands without pattern boundaries that are in the middle of the template block will still raise an error.

+### command pattern boundaries

+Some of the commands take arguments from a pair of boundary characters.
+In the above examples we've used `/` as this boundary character, as it's the standard one for regular expressions.
+But if you had to match a literal `/` in the argument, you'd have to backslash escape it.
+Otherwise the pattern will pick up the wrong closing boundary character.
+`pt` also supports the use of characters `|%&~` as boundary characters, so e.g. if you wanted to add a new directory to the filename, you could use `pt "{s~dir/~nested/dirs/~}" dir/one.fastq.gz  # nested/dirs/one.fastq.gz`.
+No need to escape!
+As long as all of the boundary characters are the same, any of those characters will work.

 ### Spacing

 Any spacing (except newlines) outside of the pattern boundaries is ignored, so you can make things a bit more readable.